+Lopez was recently elected by The Ford Foundation as the first artist to serve on its Board of Trustees.
 In 2007 she received an award from the American Immigration Law Foundation honoring Cuban Americans for their accomplishments and contributions to American society and in 2011, she received the prestigious Jerome Robbins Award for her years in dance.
 She has served as a dance panelist for the National Endowment for the Arts.
 Lopez is married to investment banker George Skouras.
-They are the parents of two daughters: Adriel, a Yale University graduate and currently Executive Assistant to the Editor; and twelve-year-old Calliste.
+They are the parents of two daughters: Adriel, a Yale University graduate and currently Executive Assistant at United Talent Agency (UTA); and twelve-year-old Calliste.

 Daniel J. Hagerty

 Daniel J. Hagerty recently joined Miami City Ballet and brings his extensive background in relationship development and performing arts management to the Company.